Literacy by 3rd Grade Program

-To help students gain reading proficiency by the time they enter 3rd grade.
+To help students gain reading proficiency by the time they enter the 3rd grade.

-That all students read at grade level and graduate high school with the skills needed to go to college and/or enter the workforce.
+That all students will read at grade level and graduate high school with the skills needed to go to college and/or enter the workforce.

 HISTORY OF THE PROGRAM

-The Literacy by 3rd Grade Program began with a partnership between HandsOn Central California, Fresno Unified School District, and Selma Unified School District with the support of the Corporation for National and Community Service (CNCS) in 2014-2015 academic school year the Literacy by 3rd Grade Program was made possible at Greenburg Elementary School, Lowell Elementary School, and Washington Elementary School.
-Since the pilot year, our program has expanded 18 different elementary schools.
+The Literacy by 3rd Grade Program began as a partnership between HandsOn Central California, Fresno Unified School District, and Selma Unified School District.
+With support from the Corporation for National and Community Service (CNCS), in the 2014-2015 academic school year the Literacy by 3rd Grade Program was made possible at Greenburg Elementary School, Lowell Elementary School, and Washington Elementary School.
+From the start of our pilot year, our program expanded to 18 different elementary schools.
 We are currently in our last year with this program and serving six Fresno Unified Schools:Webster Elementary, Lane Elementary, Hidalgo Elementary, Balderas Elementary, Norsemen Elementary, and Mayfair Elementary.

 HOW DOES OUR PROGRAM WORK?

 With the support of the Corporation for National Community Service (CNCS), AmeriCorps VISTA members serve at an elementary school.
 During their year of service, they develop sustainable volunteer programs and strategically access volunteer tutors into the pipeline of Transitional Kindergarten through 3rd grade classrooms.

 AmeriCorps VISTA members recruit, train, and place volunteers to work with struggling students to help them improve their literacy skills.
 Volunteer tutors are asked to commit to at least two to three hours per week for a semester.
 Volunteer tutors are placed in classrooms and work alongside teachers while tutoring students one-on-one or in small groups.
 The consistency of our volunteer tutors is what makes a difference in a child’s life.
 This is what makes our program unique and successful.

 Since the inception of our 2014-2015 pilot year, we have seen phenomenal results.
-Comparison of degrees of reading powers pre and post literacy assessments results showed that children supported by volunteers improved in key areas of literacy growth such as phonological awareness, reading fluency, and comprehension.
-Survey research conducted by our AmeriCorps VISTA members indicated that students who received help from a volunteer tutor saw social emotional learning gains and better attendance.
+Comparison of pre and post literacy assessments showed that children supported by volunteers improved in key areas of literacy: phonological awareness, reading fluency, and comprehension.
+Survey research conducted by our AmeriCorps VISTA members indicated that students who received help from a volunteer tutor increased their social emotional learning skills and increased in their attendance.